What's cancelled in N.B. because of COVID-19 | CBC News

 - The 2020 Junior East Wheelchair Basketball Championship has been cancelled.

-- Regent Mall has suspended use of strollers, wheelchairs, walkers and shopping caddies, jhas removed food court trays and closed the children's play area.
+- Regent Mall has suspended use of strollers, wheelchairs, walkers and shopping caddies, has removed food court trays and closed the children's play area.

+- The Luxor Shriners pancake breakfast and Kings Landing's annual sugar bush, which was scheduled to take place March 14 and 15, has been cancelled.

+- St. Thomas University's and the University of New Brunswick's Ticket to Diversity: Together We Act multicultural event, scheduled to take place March 14, has been cancelled.

 Saint John